 The first time Julie and I were here (back in 2002), there weren't a whole lot of people.
 Just a handful of people above the falls at the Lower Peppermint Campground and even fewer people who managed to do the scramble to get to the base.
 The last time we were here with the parents in 2005, there were lots more people crowding the Lower Peppermint Campground (maybe because it was Memorial Day weekend) as well as chilling out at the very top of the falls.
 But at the bottom of the falls, we were one of the few who made it down here so it was still nice and peaceful!

-Directions: Look for the Lower Peppermint Campground turnoff a little over 11 miles on Lloyds Meadow Road from its junction with Hwy 99/Sierra Way (this junction was just east of the Johnsondale R-Ranch).
+Look for the Lower Peppermint Campground turnoff a little over 11 miles on Lloyds Meadow Road from its junction with Hwy 99/Sierra Way (this junction was just east of the Johnsondale R-Ranch).
 Note that during much of the drive north on Lloyds Meadow Road, the Needles formation is easily seen.

 Look for parking somewhere along the Lower Peppermint Campground road if you have a 2wd vehicle.
-Technically, there's an official car park a little further on the road unpaved turnoff, but you have to get over a real steep sandy hill with deep ruts that I figure only a 4wd can make.
+Technically, there's an official car park a little further on the unpaved road, but you have to get over a real steep sandy hill with deep ruts that I figure only a 4wd can make.
 So without a gas guzzler, you mind as well walk that part (like we did).

 The scramble begins just beyond the "formal" car park that only the gas guzzlers can make.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.